 My time at this residency was entirely focused on thinking and making and for that was extremely productive.
 There I competed a new body of work of woven concrete constructions which will be exhibited across the country as well as in the Netherlands over the next 6 months.

-I also had the time and space to develop a new project titled Pliable Plane which will be exhibited with Kathy Imlay Gallery at the Aqua Art Fair in Miami, December 2019.
+I also had the time and space to develop a new project titled Pliable Plane.
 This project is a collaboration between a modernist dance group, the Moving Architects, and myself.
 The work is of a monumental scaffolding structure interwoven with a complex textile.
 The dancers will interact and change the shape and environment of the sculpture through movement.